award-winning writer / translator / community builder

 I regularly visit bookstores and schools.
 Reach out about scheduling.

-Alex previously lived in New York, Los Angeles, Mexico City, and Santiago, Chile, where she wrote, translated, and sold art.
-Her translation of Pablo Neruda's wife's memoir, My Life with Pablo Neruda is available here.
-Her essays have appeared in English and Spanish in numerous publications and on air at KQED.
+I have lived in New York, Los Angeles, Mexico City, and Santiago, Chile, where I wrote, translated, and sold art.
+My translation of Pablo Neruda's wife's memoir, My Life with Pablo Neruda is available here.
+Some of my essays have appeared in English and Spanish in numerous publications and on air at KQED.

-Alex is a frequent panelist and presenter on topics related to writing for children.
-She also loves connecting with kids and their communities.
+I have been a panelist and presenter on topics related to writing for children.
+I'm also a longtime writing teacher at the college level.

-To schedule a virtual or in-person event with Alex, please contact her HERE.
+To schedule a virtual or in-person event, please contact me HERE.